ProxN/ayoubkanoun.com/src/content/projects/1_anime_chart/index.md

 image: 'anime_chart.jpg'
 ---

-A Anime Chart made with Next.js,This was my first Project after finishing a react cours.
-It fetches information from an API, and displays list of animes of each season.
+An Anime Chart website made with Next.js, This was my first Project after finishing a react course, It displays a list of anime for each season.